nnrthota/masteringhyperledgerfabric/README.md

 <li>Monitor consortium with Prometheus and grafana</li>
 <li>Monitor docker and docker swarm using swarmpit and logspout</li>
 <li>Logging consortium with ELK/EFK stack</li>
-<li>Some interesting open-source tools and some Bonus concepts
+<li>Some interesting open-source tools and some Bonus concepts</li>
 </ul>

 ***Table of Contents***
 <ol>